bolt/docs/docs/extensions/entities.md

 }
 ```

-## What Entitires does Bolt provide?
+## What Entities does Bolt provide?

 Bolt contains a number of entities: